 We are a science writing, research, film, and education company based in London and Berlin.

-Our aim is to support patients, healthcare professionals, industry, and academia through cost-effective communication of health information.
-What makes our team different is proactive engagement and project delivery, whilst also offering a personalised approach.
+Our aim is to support patients, medical professionals, industry, and academia through cost-effective communication of health information.
+What makes our team different is understanding your goals, being proactive and adding value.
+For us, it is personal

 Check us out